TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_ef44dd7b-4344-edcf-2eb1-f6f094fd46a3.md

     {
       "id": "0b1f6dc4-bffb-f815-e06d-4a2ec47be9c7",
       "longDescription": "",
-      "shortDescription": "Issues related to a difference in count of servers discovered ", "searchTags": "count mismatch",
+      "shortDescription": "Issues related to a difference in count of servers discovered", "searchTags": "count mismatch",
       "category": "Tool",
       "useInDiagnoseAndSolve": "true"